College Professor Faces Sanctions For Elevator Joke As First Amendment Clashes With Political Correctness

-Although the memorial plaque on the steps outside of Sproul Hall on the University of California campus in Berkeley, California, which was installed to commemorate an event in 1964, says, “The most beautiful thing in the world is freedom of speech,” one man’s words in 2018 could have a disastrous impact on his career as an educator.
+Although the memorial plaque on the steps outside of Sproul Hall on the University of California campus in Berkeley, California, reads, “The most beautiful thing in the world is freedom of speech,” one man’s words in 2018 could have a disastrous impact on his career as an educator.
 The plaque marks the location where Mario Savio launched the Free Speech Movement on December 2, 1964, when he gave his iconic “bodies upon the gears” speech.

-According to the National Review, Professor Lebow, the 2014 recipient of International Studies Association’s distinguished scholar award, was asked which floor he wanted, and Lebow, who is 74-years-old, responded with one of the 20th centuries oldest jokes, saying, “ladies’ lingerie.”
+According to the National Review, Professor Lebow, the 2014 recipient of International Studies Association’s distinguished scholar award, was asked which floor he wanted and Lebow, who is 74-years-old, responded with one of the 20th centuries oldest jokes, saying, “ladies’ lingerie.”
 At the time of the incident, Lebow was in San Francisco to attend an ISA conference.

 Even the issue of who said what is in dispute.
 Simona Sharoni, a professor of gender studies at Merrimack College, insists she was the person who asked Lebow which floor he wanted, but he claims it was a man who asked the question.